Ecotrust/madrona.ecotrust.org/technology/index.md

 				</div>
 			</div>
 		</div>
-		<p>One-size-fits-all rarely works.
+		<p>One-size-fits-all rarely works and often times you have to roll your sleeves up.
 The assumption is you will want to integrate different technology with Madrona whether it’s a mapping library like Leaflet, data management and data serving tools like Geoserver or ArcServer or a more robust client-side framework like GeoExt.</p>

 		<a name="architecture"> </a>
 		<h2>Architecture</h2>